 To prevent the burning of fossil fuels and further exacerbate climate change, 350.org founder Bill McKibben launched a campaign to get investors around the world to divest from the top 200 publicly traded fossil-fuel companies.
 The movement has evolved significantly since its launch in 2012 – what began with universities, religious institutions, and philanthropic foundations now includes major capital cities, mainstream banks, insurance companies, and massive pension funds.
 Divestment pledges now span across 37 countries with over 65 percent of commitments outside the US.

 Recent victories have added to the multi-trillion dollar divestment records.
-In early 2018, New York City promised to divest $189 billion pension funds and by that summer, Ireland became the first country to legislate divestment in its $10 billion sovereign pension fund.
-As of June 2019, the movement has surpassed its 1,000th institution divestment totaling over $8 trillion and over 58,000 individual divestments totaling about $5.2 billion.
+In early 2018, New York City promised to divest its $189 billion city pension fund and during that summer, Ireland became the first country to legislate divestment in its $10 billion sovereign pension fund.
+As of September 2019, the movement has surpassed its 1,000th institution divestment totaling over $11 trillion and over 58,000 individual divestments totaling about $5.2 billion.
 According the World Bank, $11 trillion represents over 15% of all global equity funds.

 JPMorgan Chase is not the only one—between 2016 and 2018, 33 global private sector banks funneled $1.9 trillion dollars into fossil fuel projects and companies.
 Some banks have taken small steps such as increasing their lending for renewable energy, but these actions don’t target the root of the problem that is fossil fuel funding.
 FossilBanks.org has the full list of banks that are the largest financers of the fossil fuel industry, including, but not limited to: Bank of America, Citi Bank, Wells Fargo, Goldman Sachs, and Morgan Stanley.